IBM/roks-try-it-da/withobserve/README.md

 ## Created Resources
 The following items will get created:
-1. A resource group named `tryit-resource-group` (if no existing resource group is provided)
+1. A resource group if you don't provide the name of an existing one (default value is `tryit-resource-group`)
 2. A subnet named `tryit-subnet-1` in zone 1 of the chosen region in the resource group
 3. A public gateway named `tryit-gateway-1` attached to the subnet in the resource group
 4. A vpc named `tryit-vpc` containing the above subnet and public gateway in the resource group
-5. A Cloud logging instance called `tryit-log-analysis`
+5. A COS instance if you don't provide the name of an existing one (default value is `tryit-cos-instance`)
-6. A Cloud Monitoring instance called `tryit-cloud-monitoring`
+6. A Cloud logging service instance if you don't provide the name of an existing one (default value is `tryit-log-analysis`)
-7. A COS instance named `tryit-cos-instance` (if no existing COS instance is provided)
+7. A Cloud monitoring service instance if you don't provide the name of an existing one (default value is `tryit-cloud-monitoring`)
 8. A single zone cluster in the created subnet and vpc with the user specified number of workers in the resource group.
 The cluster is already integrated with logging and monitoring but not with any encryption service or secrets management.
 It will be publicly accessible.

 ## Required IAM access policies